arduino/forum-assets/user-guide/user-guide.md

 However, consider that the longer your program the harder it is for anyone to understand it and help you, for this reason consider writing a short program that illustrates the problem and post or link to that instead.
 You are more likely to get help with a short, easy to understand program than with a long, complicated one.
 For more about this see [How to create a Minimal, Reproducible Example](https://stackoverflow.com/help/minimal-reproducible-example).

 **Error messages**
 When you compile your code the IDE will check for certain problems with the code and generate error messages to indicate any problems it finds.
-If this happens then we need to see the error messages as well as the complete code, as the error messages offer clues to what the problem is, often the error messages indicate exactly what the problem is if you understand how to read them.
+If this happens then we need to see the error messages as well as the complete code, as the error messages offer clues to what the problem is.
 If you have error messages then in the bottom right hand corner of the IDE there will be a button '**Copy error messages**'.
 Click the button and paste the result into your question, don't forget to add the code tags.

 **Common mistakes with code and posting code**